academe/Omnipay-GiroCheckout/README.md

 #### Credit Card Authorize Notify

-Exactly the same rules apply as to the `completeAuthorize` request - an exception will be raised if the hash does not validate; the same standard Omnpay result details are available.
+Exactly the same rules apply as to the `completeAuthorize` request - an exception will be raised if the hash does not validate; the same standard Omnipay result details are available.

 ### Create a Reusable Card Reference